sloansparger/webpack-wordpress/README.md

     - finish adding all the packages that would be useful to development (see todoist list)
   - production
     - install image compressor
-    - minify
-    - turn of sourcemaps
-  - staging
-    - same as setup for prod, except still have file mapping for debugging purposes
-- npm scripts
-  - create script that checks on the status of the webpack setup
+    - code splitting for css, add conditional need for css link in header.php (we don't want errors in the console all the time)
 - deployment setup
   - make sure
 - would love to be able to move the entire theme folder up only ever have it move down when it is needed for building...